Padfoot, Prongs, & Associates:

 And in DHs we also finally got the initial confrontation between them on the Hogwarts Express.
 It shifts our perceptions slightly.

 Rowling seems to have left a fairly major factor completely out of the equation when she gave us the Prince’s tale.
-She was working in very narrow focus by then, but still.
+She was working inside a very narrow focus by then, but still.
 It’s enough to make one wonder whether she was trying to whitewash 11-year-old James (hard to believe since she seems to have gone out of her way to paint him as an irredeemable jerk every other time he shows up).

 Point: we see an encounter between Snape, Lily, James, Sirius, and some other rowdy boys on the Hogwarts Express.
 Even though Lily is determined to blame Severus for her falling out with Petunia — when she was the one who opened up her big yap and threw the knowledge of Petunia's letter in her face — she sticks up for him against the boys who had been ignoring her as she wept in the corner.